RiyankaPal/SQL/Hackerrank_SQL_Solution/24-NewCompanies.md

 # New Companies
+## Problem Statement:
-## Amber's conglomerate corporation just acquired some new companies.
+Amber's conglomerate corporation just acquired some new companies.
 Each of the companies follows this hierarchy:<br>
 ![](./Images/Company_diag.PNG)<br>
 Given the table schemas below, write a query to print the company_code, founder name, total number of lead managers, total number of senior managers, total number of managers, and total number of employees.
 Order your output by ascending company_code.<br>